vorakl/vorakl.github.io/src/content/articles/numbers.rst

 It also shouldn't be a surprise to find slight distinctions in the meaning of the same essences in *Math* and *Computer Science* (CS):

 * **Natural numbers**.
 In Math, they are meant to be *Positive Integers* (1, 2, 3, ...), but in CS they are *non-negative Integers* which include Zero (0, 1, 2, 3 ...)
 * **Mantissa**.
 In Math, it is a *fractional part* of the logarithm.
-In CS, it is *significant digits* of a floating-point number (thus, quite often are used other definitions, like significand_ and coefficient)
+In CS, it is *significant digits* of a floating-point number (thus, quite often are used other definitions in this case, like significand_ and coefficient)

 |